 Welcome to the Graduate Student Website

 As one of the 370+ active students in this multi-year program you are sure to have many questions about all aspects of your graduate experience.
 Our goal with this site is to make it easy for you to find the information you need in a timely and efficient manner.
 Take a few minutes to peruse the main items to your left.
 You will find information on courses and degree requirements, student resources, policies and procedures for each step of your degree and graduation as well as other helpful links!
-For more information or questions specific to your degree plan, please contact
+For more information or questions specific to your degree plan, please contact:

 Abhishek Chandra: Director of Graduate Studies

-Joe Nieszner: Computer Science Program Administrator/Academic Advisor
+Joe Nieszner: Computer Science Graduate Program Coordinator/Academic Advisor

 Advising Hours MS/MCS MS in Data Science & PhD

 Monday, Tuesday, Wednesday 9-11am.
 Checkin at the 4-192 front desk.

 No office hours available on the following dates: 8/30, 9/4, 9/19, 9/25, 10/23, 10/30, 11/27, 12/25, 12/26, 12/27, 1/1, 1/2, 1/3